AkseliLarikka/AkseliLarikka.github.io/README.md

 Welcome to my personal portfolio website!
 This site showcases my projects, skills, and professional background.
 It is hosted on GitHub Pages and serves as a digital resume and portfolio.

 ## 🚀 Live Demo
-You can view the live version of my portfolio here: [https://akselilarikka.github.io/](https://akselilarikka.github.io/)
+You can view the live version of my portfolio here: <a href="https://akselilarikka.github.io/" target="_blank">https://akselilarikka.github.io/</a>
-I also have a "hidden" collection of [russian lingquistic rules cheatsheets](https://akselilarikka.github.io/rus.html)
+I also have a "hidden" collection of <a href="https://akselilarikka.github.io/rus.html" target="_blank">russian lingquistic rules cheatsheets</a>

 ## 📌 Features
 - **About Me**: A brief introduction about myself.